ani8727/DSA-Sheet---topic-wise/Binary Search/Readme.md

 12. **Peak Element (L:162)**: Find a peak element in an array using binary search - if-else.

 13. **sqrt(x) (L:69)**: Compute the integer square root of a non-negative integer using binary search - mid*mid == x, mid*mid < x, mid*mid > x.

+14. **Koko Eating Bananas (L:875)**: Determine the minimum eating speed required for Koko to finish eating all bananas within a given time using binary search - linear search

+15. **Minimum Days to Make m Bouquets (L:1482)**: Find the minimum number of days required to make a certain number of bouquets from blooming flowers using binary search - linear search.

+16. **Smallest Divisor Given a Threshold (L:1283)**: Find the smallest divisor such that the sum of the division results does not exceed a given threshold using binary search - linear search.

+17. **Capacity To Ship Packages Within D Days (L:1011)**: Determine the minimum ship capacity required to ship all packages within a given number of days using binary search - linear search.

+18. **kth Missing Positive Number (L:1539)**: Find the kth missing positive number from a sorted array using binary search - if-else.

+19. **Aggressive Cows**: Place cows in stalls such that the minimum distance between any two cows is maximized using binary search - linear search.

+20. **Page Allocation Problem**: Allocate pages to students such that the maximum number of pages assigned to a student is minimized using binary search - linear search.